JatinderKumarChaurasia/kubernetes-cloud-native-app/README.md

        iii) to create new namespace and switch to use that namespace kubectl create namespace namespace_name
               kubectl config set-context --current --namespace namespace_name
+    6.)
+Remove
+       kubectl delete -f k8s/ingress.yaml - will delete the ingress helm del nginx-ingress
+       - this command will delete the service - to see all the services - kubectl get services kubectl delete service kubernetes-native-app
+       - this command will delete the deployment - to see all the deployment kubectl get deployments kubectl delete deployment kubernetes-native-app
+       - this command will delete the cluster gcloud container clusters delete my-first-cluster-1 --zone us-central1-c --project flowkind-app